 It's not among the best LitRPGs, but its worth a try if you like this genre.

-Why is Bushido Online recommended?
+Why is Bushido Online included?

 The Battle Begins (Bushido Online) is not among the absolute best LitRPGs out there, but its included on this list because it has a slightly different setting and main character than most of the others.
 It has a main character that is not a gamer and is set in feudal Japan instead of a western medieval setting.